Ever wondered if there’s a difference between hiking and trekking? There is. Let’s explore those differences.

 Summary: Stepping up from hiking to trekking is a numbers game

-Put simply, invest in skills over a number of hours will make your journeys fun and safe.
+Put simply, investing in skills over a number of hours will make your journeys fun and safe.
 The 3 key areas you need to consider during planning are:

 - Navigation skills